goutham-fin/MacroFinance/README.md

 This GitHub repository contains code to solve the class of models from the paper Confronting Macro-Finance model with Data (2020).
 Please refer to the paper for the model framework.

 ## Requirements
-You need Python 3.5 or later to run mypy.
+You need Python 3.5 or later to run the files.
 In Ubuntu, Mint and Debian you can install Python 3 like this:
 ```
 $ sudo apt-get install python3 python3-pip
 ```